Table of contents

 google tag-ga4-configuration-event-deduplication

 Then repeat this for all GA4 Event Tags.
-When all the tags are setup press ‘Submit’ at the top right to put the container live
+When all tags are set press 'Submit' at the top right to put the container live

 Step 1: Create variable

-Now that the event deduplication is set up side we will now set it up server side.
-Go to the server container and click on “Variables.
-Then click on “New.
+Now that the event deduplication client-side is set up we will now set it up server side.
+Go to the server container and click on 'Variables'.
+Then click on 'New'.

 choosing-container